Nikon Z7 Review

 An unusually crisp, high-res tilting touch-screen LCD monitor, as well

 Speaking of the LCD monitor, that on the Nikon Z7 is also an unusually nice one.
 It has a slightly more generous than average 3.2-inch diagonal, and an extremely high resolution of 2,100k-dots.
 Again, Nikon manufacturer-rates coverage at 100%, and the company also specifies an extremely wide 170-degree viewing angle, both horizontally and vertically.
-We're told touch functionality is similar to the D850's, including touch AF and touch shutter support.
+Touch functionality is similar to the D850's, including touch AF and touch shutter support.

 Just as for the viewfinder, the LCD monitor provides an 11-step brightness control and a color adjustment function.
 There's no auto brightness control for the LCD, however.
 And if you want to shoot from the hip or over your head, you'll find the Z7's LCD tilting mechanism useful so long as you don't need to shoot in portrait format.
-(We don't yet have a precise figure for its articulation range, but it won't flip all the way forward for selfie shooting, although that's hardly a common use case for a camera in this price group.)
+(We don't have a precise figure for its articulation range, but it won't flip all the way forward for selfie shooting, although that's hardly a common use case for a camera in this price group.)

 Oh, and you'll also find a handy little OLED info panel on the Z7's top deck, as you can see below.